zdhxmo/Data-Science-Portfolio/README.md

 [Diabetes Prediction in Pima Indians](https://diabetes-prediction-dmchimp.herokuapp.com/)

-<b>Used machine learning algorithms to create an optimal prediction model for cases of diabetes in a population of Pima Indians</b>
+<b>Used machine learning algorithms to create an optimal prediction model for cases of diabetes in a female population of Pima Indians</b>

 - Conducted feature engineering of necessary features for the prediction models
 - Ran features through multiple models to find the highest prediction rate to find traits that might help in predicting diabetes in patients